maddison-wells/DCCGame/README.md

 Still making my way through the online tutorial series, I've decided it will probably take about a month to work my way through.
 As I go I will be thinking about how each lesson related to my game.

+Annoyingly, there is an issue with the SFML version I have instaled and it doesn't like my code.
+This is where I get annoyed with self-learning because it takes ages to sort out issues, it would be good to have a mentor for things like this.
+I use chatGPT for this but sometimes I feel like I just go around in circles.

 <h2>18th July 2025</h2>

 https://www.youtube.com/playlist?list=PLs6oRBoE2-Q_fX_rzraQekRoL7Kr7s5xi